Our top tips to attract more customers and increase your online sales

 The psychology behind how and why customers make decisions is incredibly complex.
 However, you do need to know that at some stage they’ll weigh the costs versus the benefits of choosing you over one of your competitors.
 Not everyone is driven by cheap prices alone, which means you need to find a way to promote the benefits of what you offer.

-Free samples allow customers to see why you’re the better choice, regardless of prices.
-For example, if you have a catering service, inviting those who want to use you for their next event to enjoy a sample tasting session can win them over.
+F. For example, if you have a catering service, inviting those who want to use you for their next event to enjoy a sample tasting session can win them over.
 When they’re confident that your food tastes amazing, they’ll feel less sure of the other alternatives.

 Offering free samples in a saturated area gives you a chance to convert prospective customers who are loyal to your competition.
 When people are loyal to one organization, the only way to break through is with a clear demonstration of your value.